-No issue noted or signs of sedimentation.
+No issues noted or signs of sedimentation observed during the inspections.
 However all areas susceptible to erosion shall be protected by installing necessary temporary and/or permanent drainage works as soon as possible and by taking suitable measures to prevent surface water concentration into nearby roadways.
+There might be high possibility of erosion to all area exposed during construction especially if more rain received within the area.